-- I have not purchased, made any payments toward, or began any work, nor will I, until I have an executed contract from the District. - I understand that submission of this application does not guarantee incentive funding for the project. - I am the owner of the land or I have authority from the owner of the land to construct and maintain the Vegetative Barrier/Urban Greening project as described in the project application. - I agree to maintain the green space for a minimum of 10 years. - I will make the project site available for inspection if requested by SJVAPCD and/or CARB staff during the ten (10) year contract period. - I will provide photo documentation upon completion of the project. - I will provide annual or bi-annual status updates in the form of a photo update or a tree condition report to ensure project maintenance is occurring throughout the grant term. - I understand it is my responsibility to contact the local County Agricultural Commissioner's Office before obtaining any plant material originating from outside respective county to ensure all the requirements for movement of plant material into respective county are met. - I understand, where feasible, projects shall provide public access. - Plant species selected to maximize GHG reductions and minimize ROG (BVOC) and allergenic pollen. - Project plan incorporates recommendations in the anti-displacement resources provided. - All property taxes are current at the time of application. - I understand that I am responsible for obtaining any permits required. - I have financial capacity to complete, operate, and maintain the project. - I understand that any funds required from other sources must reasonably be expected to be available in the time frame needed to carry out the project. - I understand that the final funding amount reimbursed may be less than the maximum incentive amount if the final invoice amount for the eligible costs of the project is less than the maximum incentive amount. - I understand that the selection of a third party contractor to perform any or all of the project is completely my choice and the District does not endorse, or is not in partnership with any such contractors and shall not be responsible for any disputes arising from the work performed between the applicant and the contractor.
+- I have not purchased, made any payments toward, or began any work, nor will I, until I have an executed contract from the District. - I understand that submission of this application does not guarantee incentive funding for the project. - I am the property owner, have documented authority from the property owner, or have a demonstrated plan to obtain the authority from the property owner to construct and maintain the Vegetative Barrier/Urban Greening project as described in the project application. - I agree to complete the project implementation phase within three years of the contract execution date and maintain the project for a minimum of 10 years. - I will make the project site available for inspection if requested by SJVAPCD and/or CARB staff during the ten (10) year contract period. - I will provide photo documentation upon completion of the project. - I will provide annual or bi-annual status updates in the form of a photo update and/or a tree condition report to ensure project maintenance is occurring throughout the contract period. - I understand it is my responsibility to contact the local County Agricultural Commissioner's Office before obtaining any plant material originating from outside respective county to ensure all the requirements for movement of plant material into respective county are met. - I understand, where feasible, projects shall provide public access. - I will select plant species that maximize GHG reductions and minimize ROG (BVOC) and allergenic pollen. - Project plan incorporates recommendations in the anti-displacement resources provided. - All property taxes are current at the time of application. - I understand that I am responsible for obtaining any permits required. - Our organization, along with any project partners have the financial capacity to complete, operate, and maintain the project. - I understand that any funds required from other sources must reasonably be expected to be available in the time frame needed to carry out the project. - I understand that the final funding amount reimbursed may be less than the maximum incentive amount if the final invoice amount for the eligible costs of the project is less than the maximum incentive amount. - I understand that the selection of a third party contractor to perform any or all of the project is completely my choice and the District does not endorse, or is not in partnership with any such contractors and shall not be responsible for any disputes arising from the work performed between the applicant and the contractor.
 The District will not be held liable for any disputes, circumstances or events that occur between the applicant and contractor.
-Contractors are independent contractors; they are not officers, representatives, agents, servants, employees, partners, associates, or joint ventures of the District. - Projects funded by District will not be used as marketable emission reduction credits, to offset any emission reduction obligation, or for credit under any federal or state emission averaging, banking
+Contractors are independent contractors; they are not officers, representatives, agents, servants, employees, partners, associates, or joint ventures of the District.